-Beijing: Six elderly people in China are said to have committed suicide to ensure they died before new regulations banning coffin burials come into force, a newspaper reported today.
+Beijing: Six elderly people in China are said to have committed suicide to ensure they died before new regulations banning coffin burials come into force, a newspaper reported on Wednesday.

 China has a tradition dating back thousands of years of ancestor worship, which usually requires families to bury their relatives and construct a tomb.

 But in recent years local governments across the country have demolished tombs as part of a national campaign encouraging cremation, in an attempt to save on limited land resources.

 Government officials in Anqing, a city in the eastern province of Anhui, ordered that all locals who die after June 1 should be cremated, the Beijing News daily reported.

 Six elderly people in the area committed suicide "to avoid the new regulations on funerals", the newspaper quoted family members of the deceased as saying.